-- The results illustrate that flood hazards can be accurately estimated using a machine learning algorithm.
-The model is computationally efficient, scalable, and can be used to predict flood hazards over relatively large regions.
-Overall, the model creates an accurate representation of flood hazard for the study area and demonstrates strong discriminatory power.
-When compared against similar studies using machine learning approaches to predict flood hazards (Dodangeh et al., 2020; Janizadeh et al., 2019a), our model demonstrates lower sensitivity.
-The differences are likely attributed to the high topographic relief of these - regions where fluvial flood hazard predominate (Tehrany et al., 2019b), likely contributing to the predictive capacity of the models.
-In contrast, Southeast Texas is characterized by little topographic relief where flooding may emanate from pluvial, fluvial, and marine sources, making flood prediction more complex.
-In fact, when comparing model sensitivities across the study region, we find that the model performance increases in more steeply sloped inland areas than flat coastal areas. - Another aspect impacting model performance was sample selection.
+The results illustrate that flood hazards can be accurately estimated using a machine learning algorithm.
+The model is computationally efficient and scalable and can be used to predict flood hazards over relatively large regions.
+Training and image prediction were run in 1 h on a high-end desktop computer; in comparison physical models can run for 20 min or up to 10h for an area 0.15% of the size of the study area (Apel et al., 2009).
+Overall, the model demonstrates strong predictive power for estimating historic damages and accurately represents the spatial distribution of the flood hazard across those 40 years of flood damages.
+When compared against similar studies using machine learning approaches to predict flood hazards (Dodangeh et al., 2020; Janizadeh et al., 2019), our model demonstrates lower sensitivity.
+The differences are likely attributed to the high topographic relief of these regions where fluvial flood hazards predominate (Tehrany et al., 2019b), likely contributing to the predictive capacity of the models.
+In contrast, southeast Texas is characterized by little topographic relief where flooding may emanate from pluvial, fluvial, and marine sources, making flood prediction more complex.
+In fact, when comparing model sensitivities across the study region, we find that the model performance increases in more steeply sloped inland areas than flat coastal areas.

+Another aspect impacting model performance was sample selection.
 A systematic approach that identifies areas that did not flood (Darabi et al., 2019) can be important to increasing model performance (Barbet-Massin et al., 2012).
 While the model is based on a comprehensive record of observed flood claims in the study area from 1976 to 2017, there is no comparable record for structures that have not flooded.
-One option would be to randomly sample areas that have no claims, however this would not control for bias in the absence data and come at the expense of model performance (Wisz and Guisan, 2009).
+One option would be to randomly sample areas that have no claims; however this would not control for bias in the absence data and would come at the expense of model performance (Wisz and Guisan, 2009).
 To overcome this potential bias, we generated pseudo-absences by randomly selecting a sample of non-flooded structures by watershed and year to minimize this selection bias (Phillips et al., 2009).
-Based on the calibration plot (shown in Figure 3) this is an appropriate - assumption.
+Based on the calibration plot (shown in Fig. 5), this is an appropriate assumption.